stat-assignments/github-intro/README.md

 ## 📝 Next steps
 * Clone this repository to your local machine
 * On your local machine, create a new markdown file in this repository named 'About_Me.md'.
-Provide a short biography/introduction for yourself and use markdown formatting (headers, bulleted lists, etc.)
+Provide a short biography/introduction for yourself and use markdown formatting
+  * You must use at least the following formatting elements: header, subheader, bold, italic, bulleted list, and an image.
 * Commit your changes to your new file locally and push them back to your github repository.
 Check on Github to make sure the new file appears.
 * To get full credit for your assignment, you will need to have worked with your git repository locally.
 I will be able to see if you have used the github editor to make your changes instead :).